pr0x1es/pr0x1es.github.io/readme.md

-# All games that appear on here are for educational purposes i do not own any of the games that appear here!
+# Games that appear here, I do not own.
+Credits to every owner to each respected game.

 # webretro
 [RetroArch](https://github.com/libretro) ported to WebAssembly with [emscripten](https://emscripten.org/)!